dmnfarrell/dmnfarrell.github.io/_posts/2020-08-15-sarscov2-tcell-epitopes.markdown

 ## Predicting epitopes

 Using computational methods it's possible to predict such potential cross-reactive CD4+ eptiopes just using the sequences.
-The method is as follows:
+The method we use here is as follows:
 * Predict MHC-binders in each SCoV2 protein sequence and selected the top scoring candidates.
 Here we use [epitopepredict](https://github.com/dmnfarrell/epitopepredict) to predict the most 'promiscuous' binders across the 8 most representative human MHC-II alleles.
 Each protein sequence is split into 15-mer peptides and scored.
 We can really use any length from 9-20 but 15 matches the lengths used in the experimental study.
 * Select the top n scoring peptides in each protein.
 Since the proteins are different sizes, various strategies can be used.
 In this case we select the peptides above a 95% percentile threshold for each allele and sort them by the numnber of alleles they are present in.
 We also limit the total for each protein to prevent a very long protein like ORF1ab from dominating the selection.
 * Then we can check how well conserved each peptide is with it's closest homologous sequence in each of the other HCoVs by finding it's closest match in the genome and the percentage identity.
 Then rank them by conservation.